 Research shows that only 33% of the organizations that develop strategic plans implement those plans with fidelity.
 That means 2 in 3 strategic plans never see the light of day, being left to accumulate dust.
 In this highly interactive breakout session, you’ll explore tools and tactics to increase your odds of implementing the strategic plan you invested the time, effort and money developing.
 You’ll also understand how to focus on what’s “widely important” and how to act on lead measures, not the lag measures.
 You’ll do that while learning how to create and keep a compelling scorecard and initiate measures of accountability that will move your team from planning to implementing, and from implementation to impact.

-The NLC Leadership Conference is the premier event in Tampa Bay for anyone who works for a nonprofit, wants to work for a nonprofit, serves as a nonprofit board leader or partners with nonprofits.
-Join 700 nonprofit and business leaders to learn from and connect with each other as we work to strengthen our skills, our organizations and our communities.
+The NLC Leadership Conference is the premier event for anyone who works for a nonprofit, wants to work for a nonprofit, serves as a nonprofit board leader or partners with nonprofits.
+Join hundreds of nonprofit and business leaders virtually this year to learn from and connect with each other as we work to strengthen our skills, our organizations and our communities.

-Want to be the first to know about 2020 Leadership Conference announcements, breakout sessions, speakers and messages from our Keynote Speaker Neil Pasricha?
+Want to be the first to know about 2020 Leadership Conference announcements and other upcoming events for nonprofit leaders?
 Sign up for our email list and follow us on Facebook, LinkedIn, Instagram and Twitter.